George Washington sought honest British workers over 'slovenly' Americans

 “I set it at a bushel and half for every acre contained in the lease,” he wrote.

-Washington towered above his generation: he was over six foot tall, a great rider, an elegant dancer and has become an American icon.
+Washington towered above his generation: he was over six feet tall, a great rider, an elegant dancer and has become an American icon.
 His death in 1799 prompted mourning for a man who had come to symbolize the strength, morality and legitimacy of the United States.

 Reporting by Guy Faulconbridge; Editing by Ros Russell